powenn/AltServer-Linux-ShellScript/README.md

 - only need one command to use the script `./run.sh`
 - Daemon mode will start automatically after device connected and press Enter
 - Update option and update notification
+### Python edition is now available

+For python edition,you can get from [AltServer-Linux-PyScript](https://github.com/powenn/AltServer-Linux-PyScript)

 ## Announcement